unsafe0x0/ai/readme.md

 ## Examples

-All code examples for this SDK can be found in the [ai-sdk-examples](https://github.com/unsafe0x0/ai-sdk-examples) repository.
+All code examples for this SDK latest version can be found in the [ai-sdk-examples](https://github.com/unsafe0x0/ai-sdk-examples) repository.

 ## Contributing